 When the TV news broke the report, every word punctured the shellacked complacency I'd never known I'd worn so well—or so proudly: teachers and lawyers, artists and contractors, quiet Portuguese families and stay-at-home moms lived on my street.
 We all expected bullets and blood in north Toronto's Jane-Finch corridor or Regent Park's deadly streets in the city's east end—rough neighborhoods where "they" lived.
 Bullets and blood happened to them, not to us.

 Not this time.
-My tears and prayers for the mother of that slain teenager didn't come easy and couldn't soothe.
+My tears and prayers for the mother of that slain teenager didn't come easily and couldn't soothe.
 My prayer, "Thank you, God, that nothing happened to Christopher," provided hollow relief.
 Perhaps it was the proximity of the shootings.
 Perhaps it was as simple as being a mother for the first time.
 But after that second shooting, I prayed as I'd never prayed before: "Lord, what do you want me to do?"